 - 1. Complaints occurring outside of the jurisdiction of the GJ will be referred to the ESNZ Complaints Review Officer (CRO) if, no later than 10 working days after the alleged incident, the Complaint: - a. is submitted in writing to ESNZ on the official Complaint form and signed by the complainant (or by a parent or legal guardian in the case of a complainant under the age of 18) and accompanied by a fee of \$50.00.
 The fee can be paid by cash or by cheque and will be refunded if the Complaint is upheld either in full or in part; and - b. sets out the grounds of the Complaint. - 2.
 To avoid doubt, if a Complaint involves conduct that occurred within the period of the GJ's jurisdiction at an Event, then it may only be dealt with under Article 139. or Rule 2(g) of Article 141. - 3.
 With the leave of the CEO of ESNZ, a Complaint under Rule 1 of this Article may be referred to the CRO if the Complaint is received outside of the 10 working day period.
 Leave under this Rule shall be given only in exceptional circumstances. - 4.
 When a Complaint is validly received by ESNZ, ESNZ shall immediately refer the Complaint to the CRO. - 5.
 If the CRO determines the Complaint is frivolous, vexatious, trivial or otherwise without merit he/she must dismiss the Complaint.
-If the CRO does not make such determination the CRO must either: - a. if the Complaint relates to conduct of a less serious nature and without significant consequences and the person who is the subject of the Complaint has not within the period of 6 months preceding receipt of the Complaint received an Official Warning, notify ESNZ that a written caution should be issued by ESNZ to the subject of the Complaint; or - b. in all other cases notify ESNZ that the Complaint should proceed to a hearing before a JC.
+If the CRO does not make such determination the CRO must either: - a. if the Complaint relates to conduct of a less serious nature and without significant consequences and the person who is the subject of the Complaint has not within the period of 6 months preceding receipt of the Complaint received a CRO Caution, notify ESNZ that a CRO Caution should be issued by ESNZ to the subject of the Complaint; or - b. in all other cases notify ESNZ that the Complaint should proceed to a hearing before a JC. - The CRO may seek a brief response from the subject of the Complaint prior to his/her decision.

-- 6. No reasons need be given by the CRO for his/her decision. - 7.
+- 7. No reasons need be given by the CRO for his/her decision. - 8.
 There is no right of appeal against any decision made by a CRO.